sentenial/developer-docs/pages/prodOpenBanking/ob_createpayment.md

 The reference must be unique per merchant account within the defined time to live.
 If you require a variation on the default time-to-live setting of 3 days, please contact your account manager who will update your configuration as required.

-Where you reuse a reference, which was linked to a previously generate payment, and it is referenced within the time-to-live limit, your request will result in a 422 response: Duplicate Reference provided.
+Where you reuse a reference, which was linked to a previously generated payment, and it is referenced within the time-to-live limit, your request will result in a `422` response: Duplicate Reference provided.

 ## Providing the Debtor Account